MVP Data Available for Research

 The VA electronic health record (EHR) contains records for millions of Veterans including the roughly 9 million Veterans currently using the VA and millions more who used care in the past.
 It contains patient data from inpatient and outpatient visits including diagnoses, procedures, laboratory tests, prescriptions, clinical notes, reports and imaging.
 VA was one of the first hospital systems to adopt an EHR system in the 1980s and the current system has been in use for over 20 years.

-Access to MVP data is available to VA researchers on approved VA funded projects.
-While the program is working to increase MVP data access by increasing computational capacity and assessing the regulatory landscape, there is no current mechanism for non-VA research studies to access MVP.
+Access to MVP data is available to VA researchers on approved federally funded projects.
+While the program is working to increase MVP data access by increasing computational capacity and assessing the regulatory landscape, there is no current mechanism for studies led by non-VA researchers.

 VA is establishing a Data Commons where MVP data will be available to the broader research community in the coming years.